tjvantoll/articles/hackster/pest/article.md

 And when I got to this point, it was time to start detecting animals!

-> **Fun mole fact #4**: [Moles paralyze worms and insects with poison in their saliva](https://easyscienceforkids.com/all-about-moles/).
+> **FUN MOLE FACT #4**: [Moles paralyze worms and insects with poison in their saliva](https://easyscienceforkids.com/all-about-moles/).
 Then they store the insects in an underground room to eat later.
 Cute!

 <h2 id="step-7">Step #7: Running it</h2>